ktor-doc-jp/ktor-doc-jp/pages/quickstart/gradle.md

 ```

 ## Choose your engine and configure it
+{: #engine}

-Ktor can run in many environments, such as Netty, Jetty or any Application Server such as Tomcat.
+Ktor can run in many environments, such as Netty, Jetty or any other
+Servlet-compatible Application Container such as Tomcat.

-This example shows how to configure Ktor with Netty.
+This example shows how to configure Ktor with Nett.
 For other engines see [artifacts](/artifacts.html) for list of
-available modules.
+available artifacts.

-We will add a dependency for `ktor-server-netty` using the ktor_version property we created.
+You will add a dependency for `ktor-server-netty` using the
-This module provides Netty as a web server and all the required code to run Ktor application on top of it
+`ktor_version` property you have created.
+This module provides
+Netty as a web server and all the required code to run Ktor
+application on top of it:

 ```groovy
 compile "io.ktor:ktor-server-netty:$ktor_version"
 ```

-## Final build.gradle
+## Final `build.gradle` (with Ktor)
+{: #complete}

-When you are done the build.gradle file should look like:
+When you are done, the `build.gradle` file should look like:

 ```groovy
 group 'Example'